 If you answered “yes” to 1-3 questions you are at least part empath.
-Responding yes to 4 to 5 questions indicates you have moderate degree of physical empathy.
+Responding yes to 4 to 5 questions indicates you have a moderate degree of physical empathy.
 6 to 7 “yeses” indicate you have a high degree of empathy.
-Eight yeses indicate you are a full blown empath.
+Eight yeses indicate you are a full-blown empath.

 Discovering that you are a physical empath can be a revelation.
 Rest assured: You are not crazy.
 You are not a malingerer or hypochondriac.
 You are not imagining things, though your doctor might treat you like a nuisance.
 You are a sensitive person with a gift that you must develop and successfully manage.